Some Graphical Tools at this Website

 What other content is at your site?

 We have a description of offerings for those seeking financial advice and some statistical tools and calculators.
 We have a set of calculators at this page to help you evaluate the merit of reported statistical inferences given a non-replicability epidemic in published data.
-We have some write-ups on topics in statistics, psychology and current affairs including one on a guide to the uninitiated clinical trial statistician, a discussion on guided meditation, a little stats 101 for observational studies , a riff on the universe as a simulation, details on the enneagram personality profile and a poem on the coming of spring, on profiling, on artificial intelligence and a write-up on ecological fallacies in statistics.
+We have some write-ups on topics in statistics, psychology and current affairs including one on a guide to the uninitiated clinical trial statistician, a discussion on guided meditation, a little stats 101 for observational studies , a riff on the universe as a simulation, details on the enneagram personality profile, a poem on the coming of spring, on profiling, on artificial intelligence and a write-up on ecological fallacies in statistics.